 We are party to a number of other lawsuits arising in the ordinary course of business, including product liability cases for products manufactured by us or third parties.
-We provide for costs relating to these matters when a loss is probable and the amount is reasonably estimable.
-Administrative costs related to these matters are expensed as incurred.
-The effect of the outcome of these matters on our future financial statements cannot be predicted with certainty as any such effect depends on the amount and timing of the resolution of such matters.
 While the results of litigation cannot be predicted with certainty, we believe that the final outcome of such other litigation is not likely to have a materially adverse effect on our business or prospects.

 Operating Leases.
 We maintain operating leases primarily for equipment and facilities.
-Rent expense was \$6.4 million, \$5.8 million and \$5.8 million for 2018, 2017 and 2016, respectively.
-Future minimum payments under non-cancellable operating leases are \$4.3 million, \$3.9 million, \$3.5 million, \$3.0 million and \$2.0 million during 2019, 2020, 2021, 2022 and 2023, respectively.
-Total minimum payments due beyond 2023 are \$3.2 million.
+Rent expense was \$5.8 million, \$6.4 million and \$5.8 million for 2019, 2018 and 2017, respectively.
+Future minimum payments under non-cancellable operating leases are \$6.1 million, \$5.1 million, \$4.2 million, \$3.8 million and \$3.7 million during 2020, 2021, 2022, 2023 and 2024, respectively.
+Total minimum payments due beyond 2024 are \$15.8 million.